 Attending medical school is certainly a valuable investment in your future, but it’s also a pricey one.
 On average, medical school graduates owe a total of $241,600 in student loan debt.
 That’s about six times the amount owed by the average college graduate.
+You can check out the most expensive and affordable medical schools here.

 Fortunately, there are more ways to pay for medical school than you might expect.
 Many of your options also apply to financing undergrad education, but some are unique to pursuing an advanced degree.